 Discover Earth: Our Changing Planet was developed by Space Science Institute’s National Center for Interactive Learning (NCIL), the American Library Association’s Public Programs Office, the Lunar and Planetary Institute and the Afterschool Alliance.
 This project was made possible through support from the National Science Foundation.
 It is a part of NCIL’s STAR Library Education Network (STAR_Net).

 Open to the public, this program is hosted by the Blount County Public Library, located at 508 N. Cusick Street, Maryville.
-For further information about library programs or services, call the library at 982-0981 or visit the Web site at www.blounttn.org/197.
+For further information about library programs or services, call the library at 982-0981 or visit its website at www.blounttn.org/197/Public-Library.